 countries: Click

-me and take the ride This is a picture from Bartosz' site of Tatev Monastery Tatev
+me and take the ride.
+Tatev Monastery

 Monastery, taken by

-Grikor Agopian, 1995........ ~~~~~~~~~~~~~:~~:~~~~~~~~~~~~~ Travel to: Wearable Wire People Pins & Wire People with built on bases Miscellaneous Wire People, Wine Glass Markers Tribal Wire People, The Golfers, The Musicians The Fishing People little Wire People World ( main page ) my miscellaneous LiNKS page my Armenian LiNKS page ~~~~~~~~~~~~~:~~:~~~~~~~~~~~~~ Armenian postage stamps, 1920-22: Armenian Stamps ~~~~~~~~~~~~~:~~:~~~~~~~~~~~~~
+Grikor Agopian, 1995 ~~~~~~~~~~~~~:~~:~~~~~~~~~~~~~ Travel to: Wearable Wire People Pins & Wire People with built on bases Miscellaneous Wire People, Wine Glass Markers Tribal Wire People, The Golfers, The Musicians The Fishing People little Wire People World ( main page ) my miscellaneous LiNKS page my Armenian LiNKS page ~~~~~~~~~~~~~:~~:~~~~~~~~~~~~~ Armenian postage stamps 1920-22: Armenian Stamps ~~~~~~~~~~~~~:~~:~~~~~~~~~~~~~ My Trip as a Volunteer to Armenia in 1995 Friends & Family Through the Years Home Page: little Wire People World ~~~~~~~~~~~~~:~~:~~~~~~~~~~~~~ Contact me here: Bardukian43@att.net or Barry@littleWirePeopleWorld.com

-Contact me here: Barry@littleWirePeopleWorld.com ( Beam Me Up )
+( Beam Me Up )

 |